Wicked City (1987 film): Critical reception

 Marc Savlov of The Austin Chronicle gave the film two and a half out of five stars, calling it a "better-than-average" treatment of the "demons from an alternate universe" subject matter.
-Savlov stated that the film was easier to follow than Urotsukidōji: Legend of the Overfiend, due to Wicked City more linear and rapid storyline, and the lack of flashbacks and cyberpunk jargon that Savlov disliked in the genre.
+Savlov opined that the film did not reach "the delightfully sadomasochistic heights" of Urotsukidōji: Legend of the Overfiend.
+He said Wicked City was easier to follow than the latter due to having a more linear and rapid storyline, along with the lack of flashbacks and cyberpunk jargon that Savlov disliked in the genre.
 Savlov also appreciated the clarified animation.
 Savlov commented, "This may not be the second coming of Akira, but it's a step in the right direction."

 Bob Strauss from Animation Magazine described it as "one of the strongest features to come out of Japan’s anime", presenting a seemingly incoherent scenario that "makes more sense as it climaxes, revealing a few solid, thematic reasons for what initially seemed to be inexplicable behavior, gratuitous sex and reckless sci-fi gimmickry."
 He added that there was also a "neat moral and spiritual subtext to the whole bizarre enterprise."

-Chuck Arrington of DVD Talk, reviewing the DVD of the film, recommended that consumers "skip it", citing the transfer errors and scratches on the print, the at-times washed-out colors, and the uninteresting lengthy interview among the DVD's extras.
-Arrington thought that the visuals and the fight scenes were generally done well, and that the dubbing into English was acceptable, though exhibited some "wooden elements" endemic to all anime titles.
+Chuck Arrington of DVD Talk, reviewing the VHS of the film, recommended that consumers "skip it", citing the transfer errors and scratches on the print, the at-times washed-out colors, and the uninteresting lengthy interview among the DVD's extras.
+Arrington thought that the visuals and the fight scenes were generally done well, and that the English dub was acceptable, though exhibited some "wooden elements" endemic to all anime titles.
 Regarding the sexual violence in the film, Arrington found it excluded recommendation for most viewers, commenting, "Though not nearly as gruesome as Legend of the Overfiend, Wicked City is definitely not for children and not really for adults either."